 I’m all about life truths right now because I’m raising daughters.

-It’s one of the hardest mountains you will ever have to climb.
-Mostly because daughters watch you and look at how you live your life and take notes and let you know you shouldn’t forget cheer mom meetings that you didn’t put on the calendar.
+If you have daughters you are nodding.
+You get it.
+You understand.
+It’s one of the hardest mountains you will ever have to climb—mostly because daughters watch you and look at how you live your life and take notes and let you know you shouldn’t forget sorority mom meetings that you didn’t put on the calendar.

 The other day one of them asked me if I could go back to college, what advice would I give to that girl back then.